SynTexDZN/syntex-automation/README.md

-# syntex-automation
+# SynTex Automation System
 An automation system for your smart home